eye-division/rosa-prod-site/_projects/nottingham-trent-university---video-production.md

     description: >-
       Filming for construction project management course at NTU - on location at Newark new council offices
+  - image_path: /uploads/healthcare ambulances shutterstock_126460121.jpg
+    description: Filming for MBA
+  - image_path: /uploads/mair1-banner.jpg
+    description: >-
+      International Relations is one of three postgraduate courses for which we produce video content
 ---

-Over two years we have filmed all over England from the rooftops overlooking the Houses of Parliament, to an empty airfield in Lincolnshire, to the streets of Nottingham.&nbsp; We work with teams of academics from the university and the Wiley learning designers to present the teachers to students across the world on these online courses, and give a flavour of life at the university in Nottingham and across the UK.
+Over two years we have filmed all over England from the rooftops overlooking the Houses of Parliament, to an empty airfield in Lincolnshire, to the streets of Nottingham.
+We work with teams of academics from the university and the Wiley learning designers to present the teachers to students across the world on these online courses, and give a flavour of life at the university in Nottingham and across the UK.